mcanan/min-php-framework/tests/README.md

 #### Instructions

-Before a commit please run tests.sh.
+Before a commit please run "ant phpunit".

 All tests must be passed.